openvinotoolkit/openvino/docs/install_guides/installing-openvino-linux.md

    Add OpenCL user to video group
    ```
    Ignore this suggestion and continue.<br>

-   You can also find the most recent version of the driver, installation procedure and other information in the [https://github.com/intel/compute-runtime/](https://github.com/intel/compute-runtime/) repository.
+   You can also find the most recent version of the driver, installation procedure and other information on the [Intel® software for general purpose GPU capabilities](https://dgpu-docs.intel.com/index.html) site.

 3. **Optional** Install header files to allow compilation of new code.
 You can find the header files at [Khronos OpenCL™ API Headers](https://github.com/KhronosGroup/OpenCL-Headers.git).